 The raven has been depicted in myths and legends throughout the ages as mysterious, ominous, foreboding, and even a foreshadowing of death or ill will.
 In some areas of the world though, the raven is a sign of good fortune.
 The famous author Edgar Allan Poe even wrote about these fascinating birds as saying “nevermore”, foretelling of an omen of fate.
 These birds are clever mischief makers that deserve a better rap than they’ve gotten over the years.
-Read more about these cool critters and be sure to share and comment.
+These birds are listed as Least Concern by the IUCN.

 First the Stats…

 Weight: Up to 4.4 lbs.

 Length: Up to 2.6 feet